hilaryzen/MKS22X-MarioKart/README.md

 5/24

 Kayla: I completely changed my approach to movement.
 The keyPressed function is now in the right place.
 I removed the left(a), right(d), and turning keys(r and t) and replaced the a and d keys with turnRight and turnLeft instead.
 The move back and up commands are now based on rotation angle.

+5/25

+Kayla: Today, I started to code the different screens.
+I was able to make the start screen